devAlq/reading-yaml-efficiently-project/README.md

 #### Objective
 The purpose of the project is to learn how to implement the tokenizer and calculate its time and space complexity

+> **Tokenizer** takes a string value or file and categorizes it  based on the value of its word or number, finally puts them in an array list.

 #### Problem
 You have a YAML file `example.yml` which contains:
 ```